difra100/Video_Prediction_on_Moving_MNIST/README.md

 # Video Prediction on Moving MNIST
+## Project description
-## This repository contains the group's project for the Deep Learning Course in La Sapienza University of Rome, held by Professor Fabrizio Silvestri.
+This repository contains the group's project for the Deep Learning Course in La Sapienza University of Rome, held by Professor Fabrizio Silvestri.

 ### Project Contributors